CraftAcademyLabs/ca_course/rails_messaging.md

   end
 end
 ```
-With the conversations routes in place, lets edit our compose button link in our folder_view partial to point to the new action of our conversations controller.
+With the conversations routes in place, let's edit our compose button link in our folder_view partial to point to the new action of our conversations controller.

 !FILENAME app/views/mailbox/_folder_view.html.erb
 ```erb